nickfmc/mawbot/README.md

 6. Click "Save Changes" to apply your settings

 ## Training Your Chatbot

+There are three ways to train your chatbot:

+1. **System Prompt** - Provide general instructions and guidelines
+2. **Training Material** - Add specific Q&A pairs manually or via CSV import
+3. **Website Content** - Automatically use your website content as training material

+### System Prompt

 The System Prompt field is where you can provide instructions and training material for your chatbot.
 This is what guides the chatbot's responses.
 Here are some examples of what you might include: